surak-alf/STOCK/README.md

 ## 5. Interactive Dashboard

 ## 6. Repository Contents

+* `.github/workflows/`: Contains workflow files for GitHub Actions.
+* `.vscode/`: Contains VS Code specific settings and configurations.
-*   `data/`: Contains the collected stock data (or scripts to collect the data).
+* `Data/`: Contains the collected stock data (or scripts to collect the data).
-*   `models/`: Contains the code for training and evaluating the ARIMA, LSTM, and Prophet models.
+* `images/`: Contains image files used in the README and potentially elsewhere.
+* `notebooks/`: Contains Jupyter notebooks used for data analysis, model development, or exploration.
 * `scripts/`: Contains helper scripts for data processing or visualization.
+* `src/`: Contains the main source code for your project, potentially organized into modules.
+* `tests/`: Contains files for testing your code.
+* `.gitattributes`: Specifies attributes for files in your Git repository.
+* `.gitignore`: Specifies intentionally untracked files that Git should ignore.
 * `README.md`: This file.
 * `requirements.txt`: List of required Python packages.
 (Important!)